 Q: Is there a crèche on campus that my child can attend while I'm studying?

-The University runs a Crèche and Nursery, which takes children from four months to five years in age.
+The University provides a Crèche and Nursery, which takes children from three months to five years in age.

 Q: I have a specific disability/learning difficulty.
 What learning support is available?

 We have a Student Support Unit in Pevensey 1, which offers guidance and relevant information.
-You can also get in touch with your Student Advisor.
+You can also get in touch with your Student Advisor (see below).

 Q: I need to improve my computing skills knowledge for my course.
 Is there anywhere I can get help from?